dumpacson/Blood-Bank-Donation-System/README.md

 - Provide an application that is functional for donors to track all their blood donations.

-- Provide an application for doctors to view all the details of the donors and donations.
+- Provide an application for medical staffs to view all the details of the donors and donations.

 - To make blood donations easily accessible from one website.<br></br>